Elliot Easton

-Elliot Easton (born Elliot Steinberg, December 18, 1953) is an American guitarist.
-He played lead guitar and sang backing vocals for The Cars, and his guitar solos are an integral part of the band's music.
+Elliot Easton (born Steinberg, December 18, 1953) is an American musician who is best known as the lead guitarist and backing vocalist for the American new wave band the Cars.
+His melodic guitar solos are an integral part of the band's music.
 Easton has also recorded music as a solo artist, and has played in other bands.
 He is a left-handed guitarist.
 In 2018, Easton was inducted into the Rock and Roll Hall of Fame as a member of the Cars.